datapartnership/datapartnership.github.io/CONTRIBUTING.md

 - title: Select title
 - authors: Select authors
 - date: Select time reference when your post is published, e.g. `2020-03-19T20:12:14Z`
-- type: Select type, i.e. *"Case Study", "Article", "Events" or "Tutorial"*.
+- post_type: Select type, i.e. *"Case Study", "Article", "Events" or "Tutorial"*.
+- tags: Select one or more tags.
+- links: Select one or more external (Read more) links.
 - partner: Select Data Partner(s) associated with this project, e.g. `["Facebook, Mapbox"]`.
 - dev_partner: Select Development Partner(s) associated with this project, e.g. `["World Bank"]`.